 Daily Mirror

-Ridi viharaya is one place you can see many revered artifacts; of Buddhist, Hindu and even Christian.
-Of traditional Sinhala art forms and non traditional, unique, design concepts.
+Ridi viharaya is one place where you can see many revered artifacts; of Buddhists, Hindus and even Christians.
+Of traditional Sinhala art forms and non-traditional, unique, design concepts.

-The main image house or the Maha vihara known also as the “Patha Viharaya” (lower temple) of the Ridi Viharaya, is comfortably tucked into a Large cave, with its rock roof looming skywards, reminding us of the cobra hood cave of Sigiriya.
+The main image house or the Maha Vihara known also as the “Pahatha Viharaya” (lower temple) of the Ridi Viharaya, is comfortably tucked into a Large cave, with its rock roof looming skywards, reminding us of the cobra hood cave of Sigiriya.
 Here we see representations from the three main religions of Sri Lanka..

 The walls and roof of the cave are covered with Buddhist frescoes.
 Many are the images of the Lord Buddha.
 Hindu gods too stand to attention.
-And even what is believed to be a statue of royalty identified as king Dutugemunu.
-But these Buddhist and Hindu images have always had place for each other in their respective temples.
+And even what is believed to be a statue of royalty identified as King Dutugemunu.
+But these Buddhist and Hindu images have always had a place for each other in their respective temples.
 What is strange is the inclusion of some Christian themes.
-May be it was an accident or may it was not.
-But definitely it is interesting.
+Maybe it was an accident or maybe it was not.
+But definitely, it is interesting.

-Inlaid on the mal-asana or flower alter built for a 9m recumbent Buddha image are these strange blue tiles identified as the Christian theme Delft tiles.
+Inlaid on the mal-asana or flower altar built for a 9m recumbent Buddha image are these strange blue tiles identified as the Christian theme Delft tiles.

-An addition to this strange mix, the cave is full of other historic and revered artifacts.
+In addition to this strange mix, the cave is full of other historic and revered artefacts.

 Under the main entrance to this cave are some interesting paintings.
-In particular one shows an unfinished sketch of a seated Buddha, showing the ancient measurement system that was used in the painting of an Buddha image.
+In particular, one shows an unfinished sketch of a seated Buddha, showing the ancient measurement system that was used in the painting of a Buddha image.

 The door frame of one of the doors leading into this cave is decorated exquisitely in Ivory.
-The “Pancha Nari Getaya” (figure of five women entwined in the shape of a knot) decorates the center of this work.
-In keeping with the art of delusion the intricate carving depicts from far a vase but a close look reveals the knitting of the figures of five maidens.
-Either side of this is the carving of two lions.
+The “Pancha Nari Getaya” (a figure of five women entwined in the shape of a knot) decorates the centre of this work.
+In keeping with the art of delusion, the intricate carving depicts from far a vase but a close look reveals the knitting of the figures of five maidens.
+On either side of this is the carving of two lions.
 This unique piece of ivory art sadly has been the subject of vandalism.

-The “Uda Viharaya” (upper temple) is exclusive to some rare concepts in Sinhala and Buddhist art, traditional and non traditional.
-The Makara Thorana behind the main image of the seated Buddha. is considered the best among its kind.
+The “Uda Viharaya” (upper temple) is exclusive to some rare concepts in Sinhala and Buddhist art, traditional and non-traditional.
+The Makara Thorana is behind the main image of the seated Buddha. is considered the best of its kind.
 It is unique in its decoration including groups of Gods and devotees and with an image of the standing Buddha on either side.
-Also the two makara heads forming the usual arch are turned outwards.
+Also, the two makara heads forming the usual arch are turned outwards.

 Upon the pedestal of the seated Buddha image at the bottom are some unique animal paintings usually not found in temples.
 The “Thri Sinha Rupaya” found on the front of the pedestal depicts three seated lions but with one face.
 The paintings of “Sarpenda” and “Vrushba Kunjaraya” (the entwined heads of the bull and the elephant) are interesting.
 Also recognizable are paintings that are believed to depict the warring King Rawana.